Lady Rhea: The Enchanted Formulary: Blending Magickal Oils for Love, Prosperity and Healing

 She published a second book, The Enchanted Formulary: Blending Magickal Oils for Love, Prosperity, and Healing, in September 2006.
 This book details the blends, fragrances, and oil related to Wicca practices.
 These allow readers to practice their own spells, candle magick, anointed sacred objects, mojo bags, ritual bathing, and incense.
-Lady Rhea spills all the secrets and recipes she has collected over thirty years of training.
+Bila details all her recipes she has collected over thirty years of training.

-Included in the book outside of recipes is details on technique, readers can expect to learn mixology and magickal application skills that reinforce understanding of astrology.
-Lady Rhea alleges that applications of these recipes or practices can lead to finding love, luck, and success.
+Also included in the book are details on technique, one can expect to learn mixology and magickal application skills that reinforce understanding of astrology.
+She alleges that applications of these recipes or practices can lead to finding love, luck, and success.